-In the light of recent world events and the troubled times we live in, in today’s episode I’m going to share some thoughts about facilitating discussions with artworks and objects around sensitive subjects in difficult times.
+In the light of current world events and the troubled times we live in, in today’s episode I’m going to share some thoughts about facilitating discussions with artworks and objects around sensitive subjects in difficult times.

 Some programmes, tours or sessions specifically involve sharing difficult narratives and directly addressing challenging subjects.